metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composite_resource_definition_v1_manifest.md

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
-They are not queryable and should be preserved when modifying objects.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
+They are notqueryable and should be preserved when modifying objects.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations
-- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
-May match selectors of replication controllers More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels and services.
-These labels are added to the composite resource and claim CRD's in addition to any labels defined by 'CompositionResourceDefinition' 'metadata.labels'.
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
+May match selectors of replication controllersMore info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labelsand services.These labels are added to the composite resource and claim CRD's in additionto any labels defined by 'CompositionResourceDefinition' 'metadata.labels'.